Vauban-Cloud/smartsearch/README.md

   ]
 }
 ```

+You can find icons on the [Icon Explorer website](https://iconexplorer.app/icons/fontawesome-v6?selected).
+Feel free to use any icon whose name starts with "fas".

 > **Note**: The `"text"` and `"question"` fields in the suggestions array are used as keys that will be replaced with language-specific content from the `questions.json` file.